Chapter 4

 "[15] If you love me, you will obey what I command."

-This raises the question as to what Jesus commanded His disciples to do?
+This raises the question as to; “What Jesus did command His disciples to do?”
 The answer to this question is given to us in,

 John 15:12